reubenconducts/reubenconducts.github.io/_posts/2025-04-01-ee-coconut.md

 > This explains why `q_proj` and `k_proj` have different dimensions in the `LlamaAttention` module: across 32 attention heads, there are 32 query matrices (with hidden dimension $2048 \div 32 = 64$), but only 8 key and value matrices (with hidden dimension $512 \div 8 = 64$).
 >
 > GQA can help greatly with the large memory requirements of multi-head attention, with only small losses in accuracy.
 Ainslie et al. (2023) show that GQA with $H / 8$ groups can reduce the time per sample by nearly 90% while losing marginal accuracy.

+## Experiments to Run

+While our work is still in its infancy, we plan to run a handful of preliminary experiments:
+- training a model with the Coconut curriculum, removing layer(s) determined by some form of angular block distance or testing on a validation set, and healing the model
+- doing the same with attention head pruning
+- combining the two in one direction or another
+- use the various pruned models to explore **scaling laws for test-time compute**: what are the limits on accuracy of a reasoning model given a fixed amount of compute?

+> **Goal**
+>
+> Train a Coconut model to flexibly choose to drop certain layers or attention heads at test-time, to balance accuracy with efficiency.

+It will be interesting to see how models could allocate either more layers or more tokens during reasoning.